zxllxz2/website/docs/index.md

 For a useless subpage: [A link to the subpage, which is the relative address](sidepage)

 For another useless yet different subpage: [A link to this page, a relatiev address as well](otherpage)

+For directing to the subpage created by another method: ["foldername/"](newsubpage/)